vehicle-lang/vehicle/doc/source/index.rst

 .. note::

-   This project is under active development.
+   This project is under active development and no stable version yet exists.

 **Vehicle** is a tool for enforcing specifications on neural networks.
 Write your specification once in the high-level Vehicle language and